Mark-Assessment/d-santana-fashion-stylist-M1-2/README.md

 ## Website owner business goals

-The main purpose of this website is to help present a Personal trainer and strength and conditioning coach to the public.
+The main purpose of this website is to help present a Personal Stylist to the public.
-Page owner can present himself, his professional development path, achievements and top skills.
+Page owner can present herself, her professional development path, and proven achievements.
-Also this website is the best place to show types of personal training, his qualifications and personal qualities that make him a suitable choice for his potential clients.
+Also this website is the best place to show the different types of personal services that she can offer to all customers, assuring new ones , using pictures and  testimony from previous customers.

 ## User goals

 ### New user goals:
-- user is able to find information about the Personal trainer.
+- user is able to find information about the Personal Stylist.
-- user can easily locate former and current client testimonials.
+- user can easily locate  current client testimony.

 ### Returning user goals:
-- user can learn more about the trainer.
+- user can learn more about the Personal Stylist new services.
-- user is able to find gallery with pictures of classes and the gym studio used for the sessions.
+- user is able to find gallery with pictures of updated results of new customers .
-- user can send a message to the instructor using a contact form.
+- user can send a message to the Stylist using a contact form.

 ## User stories